Victim blaming: India

 In a case that attracted worldwide coverage, when a woman was raped and killed in Delhi in December 2012, some Indian government officials and political leaders blamed the victim for various things, mostly based on conjecture.
 Many of the people involved later apologized.

-In August 2017, the hashtag #AintNoCinderella trended on social media India, in response to a high-profile instance of victim-blaming.
+In August 2017, the hashtag #AintNoCinderella trended on social media in India, in response to a high-profile instance of victim-blaming.
 After Varnika Kundu was stalked and harassed by two men on her way home late at night, Bharatiya Janata Party Vice President Ramveer Bhatti addressed the incident with a claim that Kundu was somehow at fault for being out late by herself.
 Social media users took to Twitter and Instagram to challenge the claim that women should not be out late at night, and if they are, they are somehow "asking for it".
 Hundreds of women shared photos of themselves staying out past midnight, dressing boldly, and behaving in (harmless) ways that tend to be condemned in old-fashioned, anti-feminist ideology.